maciej-kulon/hls-variants-info/README.md

 ### **Additional headers**:

-`x-tag` - Add additional tag into the main document in MongoDB.
+`x-tag` - Tag main document in MongoDB with a string.

 `x-vmaf-model` - Override model which will be used for VMAF calculations.
 VMAF model has to be whole path, not just the file name.
 Default model is set to `/usr/local/share/model/vmaf_v0.6.1.json`.
 Available models can be obtained by sending **GET** `http://localhost:3000/vmaf-models`- it will return array of paths to available VMAF models.